Powerlearnproject/se-assignment-day-2-git-and-github-Graciembugua/README.md

 2. reduces repetitive questions which saves on time.

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
+A private reporsitory is accessible only to specific members who have been granted acess while a public reporsitory is accessible to all members of the public
+ADV OF PRIVATE REPORSITORIES:
+1.They are highly confidential and keep code away from competitors.
+2.They limit collaboraters to specific teammmates through selective collaboration.
+3.They protect internal tools and code hence good for business use.
+DISAD OF PRIVATE REPORSITORIES
+1.Since the code is confidential there is less exposure hence less community feedback.
+2.People from the community cannot contributr which reduces access to the global developer community.

+ADV OF PUBLIC REPORSITORIES
+1.There is increased visibility which attracts potential employers and contributers.
+2.Public reporsitories are free on Github.
+3.They encourage contributions from developers world wide through community collaboration.

+DISAD OF PUBLIC REPORSITORIES
+1.Code is visible to everyone hence it can easily be misused.
+2.Brings intellectual property issues as the code can easily be copied.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+STEPS:
+1.Create a github reporsitory
+2.set up git locally if not installed
+3.clone the reporsitory (if not already local) 4.create or modify a file
+5.initialize git(if not already initialized)
+6. add changes to the staging area
+7.commit changes
+8.push to github
+9.verify on github

+A commit is the snapshop of a particular project at a particular point in time.
+They record changes made in files along with a message explaining what was changed.
+They manage diffrent versions of a project using version control which help one go back to a previous project.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching allows developers to make separate and similar copies of the same project so that they can work on individual activities like fixing bugs without changing the main code.
+It is important for collaboration because because it enables diffrent teammates to work on diffrent tasks simultaneously oan combine their work when it is ready.
+GIT BRANCHING WORKFLOW:
+1.Checking the current branch.
+2.creating a new branch
+3.switching to a new branch
+4.making changes and commiting
+5.pushing the branch to github
+6.creating a pool request
+7.reviewing and merging a branch
+8.deleting the branch

 ## Explore the role of pull requests in the GitHub workflow.
-How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request
+A pull request isa mechanism that allows programmers to make changes in a reporsitory.
+It is used as a collaborative tool for code review

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?